sayshar/alpine-rpi-os/README.md

     ```
     sudo apk add git nano wget
     ```
-13) By default, AlpineOS uses the powersave governor which sets CPU frequency at the lowest.
+13) [Optional] By default, AlpineOS uses the powersave governor which sets CPU frequency at the lowest.
 To use the ondemand governor which scales CPU frequency according to system load, `cpufreq.start` is included in this repo which should be added to /etc/local.d/.
 You may run the following commands to do this for you.

     ```
     cd ~